andrewpbray/course-materials-fall-2019/README.md

-# course-materials
-Introduction to Probably and Statistics at Reed College, Fall 2019
+# Introduction to Probably and Statistics